Local Topological Constraints on Berry Curvature in Spin--Orbit Coupled BECs: Abstract

 \section{Abstract}

 We establish a local topological obstruction to flattening Berry curvature in spin-orbit-coupled Bose-Einstein condensates (SOC BECs), valid even when the global Chern number vanishes.
-For a generic two-component SOC BEC, the extended parameter space \(M=T^{2}_{\mathrm{BZ}}\times S^{1}_{\phi_{+}}\times S^{1}_{\phi_{-}}\) carries a natural metric connection \(\nabla^{C}\) whose torsion 3-form encodes the synthetic gauge fields.
+For a generic two-component SOC BEC, the extended parameter space \(M=T^{2}_{\mathrm{BZ}}\times S^{1}_{\phi_{+}}\times S^{1}_{\phi_{-}}\) carries a Kaluza--Klein metric \(g_{M}\) and a natural metric connection \(\nabla^{C}\) whose torsion 3-form encodes the synthetic gauge fields.
 Its harmonic part defines a mixed cohomology class

-whose mixed tensor rank equals one.
-Using a general geometric bound for metric connections with totally skew torsion on product manifolds, we show that the obstruction kernel \(\mathcal{K}\) vanishes, yielding the sharp inequality \(\dim\mathfrak{hol}^{\mathrm{off}}(\nabla^{C})\geq 1\).
-This forces at least one off-diagonal curvature operator, preventing complete gauging-away of Berry phases even when the total Chern number is zero.
-This provides the first cohomological lower bound certifying locally irremovable curvature in SOC BECs beyond the Chern-number paradigm.